 - Once the verification code has been entered and the 2FA method has been verified, click Save.

-Note: The verification code generated by the Authenticator app will reset every 30 seconds.
-If the verification code you are entering is not accepted, verify that the code has not already changed in the Authenticator app.
-Additionally, ensure that the Authenticator application remains installed on your mobile device, as it will be utilized to verify your identity for subsequent logins to your Zenfolio account. |
+| Note: The verification code generated by the Authenticator app will reset every 30 seconds.
+If the verification code you are entering is not accepted, verify that the code has not already changed in the Authenticator app. |

 Verify Via Email